 The AAHC has partnered with the Michigan Department of Health and Human Services (MDHHS), Washtenaw County Continuum of Care (CoC), and Ozone House to provide housing assistance to 32 families for the HCV Family Unification Program.
-To date with the assistance of DHHS and Ozone House, 30 households have leased-up and 2 are in process.
+To date with the assistance of DHHS and Ozone House, 32 households have leased-up.